Steno Tedeschi: Works

-One of Tedeschi's notable works was a review of Otto Weinenger's Geschlecht und Charackter (1903), which – for some in Italy – became an alternative to Freudian psychoanalysis.
-Weinenger also committed suicide.
-Tedeschi was working on the Italian translation of the Grundzüge der allgemeinen Ästhetik when he also took his own life.
+One of Tedeschi's notable works was a review of Otto Weininger's Geschlecht und Charackter (1903), which – for some in Italy – became an alternative to Freudian psychoanalysis.
+While translating Grundzüge der allgemeinen Ästhetik into Italian, Tedeschi took his own life, just as Weininger had done in 1903.
 The text, which was completed by Mariano Graziussi, included three essays that explored Witasek's conceptualization of value and beauty.
 These were published as part of the introductory article called "La coscienza estetica secondo Stefano Witasek" ("The aesthetic consciousness according to Stefan Witasek").

 Tedeschi also authored critical analyses of other thinkers.
 For example, he identified Otto Weininger as "the antifeminist philosopher", who was able to effectively expand the feminism theme – a topic that he said was vaguely developed in the works of his contemporaries such as Arthur Schopenhauer, Friedrich Nietzsche, and August Strindberg.
 In his examination of Witasek's conception of value and beauty, Tedeschi suggested that habit has immense potential for creating values and that it facilitates "the apperception of the produced representations", leading to enhanced enjoyment.
 Tedeschi considered himself a bridge between the Graz and the Florentine schools.
-Tedeschi's works had been published in periodicals such as Cantoni, Cultura, Rivista di Psic., and Rivista d'Italia.
+Tedeschi's works were published in periodicals such as Cantoni, Cultura, Rivista di Psic., and Rivista d'Italia.